Mishaaloo/glucose-tracker/README.md

 Note: it may take 30 seconds to load since the app sleeps on inactivity on the free trial.

 ## Features:
-you can log in or register if you have no account each user has their own data - no body else can see it there's an AI analysis option to get feedback on your last readings there's a real-time weather integration that warns you how temperature may affect your BG there's a small "did you know?" box which tells you common diabetes knowledge there's a chart based on your last readings data you can also filter readings data and display it or convert it into a csv file to show your doctor session based authentication with timeout
+you can log in or register if you have no account. each user has their own data - no body else can see it. there's an AI analysis option to get feedback on your last readings. there's a real-time weather integration that warns you how temperature may affect your BG. there's a small "did you know?" box which tells you common diabetes knowledge. there's a chart based on your last readings data. you can also filter readings data and display it or convert it into a csv file to show your doctor. session based authentication with timeout.

 ## Tech Stack:
 Backend: Python, Flask